Comparing baseball players across eras via novel Full House Modeling: Abstract

 \section{Abstract}

-We motivate a new methodological framework for era-adjusting baseball statistics.
-Our methodology is a crystallization of the conceptual ideas put forward by Stephen Jay Gould.
-We name this methodology the Full House Model in his honor.
-The Full House Model works by balancing the achievements of Major League Baseball (MLB) players within a given season and the size of the MLB eligible population.
-We demonstrate the utility of our Full House Model in an application of comparing baseball players' performance statistics across eras.
-Our results reveal a radical reranking of baseball's greatest players that is consistent with what one would expect under a sensible uniform talent generation assumption.
-Most importantly, we find that the greatest African American and Latino players now sit atop the greatest all-time lists of historical baseball players while conventional wisdom ranks such players lower.
-Our conclusions largely refute a consensus of baseball greatness that is reinforced by nostalgic bias, recorded statistics, and statistical methodologies which we argue are not suited to the task of comparing players across eras.
+A new methodological framework suitable for era-adjusting baseball statistics is developed in this article.
+Within this methodological framework specific models are motivated.
+We call these models Full House Models.
+Full House Models work by balancing the achievements of Major League Baseball (MLB) players within a given season and the size of the MLB talent pool from which a player came.
+We demonstrate the utility of Full House Models in an application of comparing baseball players' performance statistics across eras.
+Our results reveal a new ranking of baseball's greatest players which include several modern players among the top all-time players.
+Modern players are elevated by Full House Modeling because they come from a larger talent pool.
+Sensitivity and multiverse analyses which investigate the how results change with changes to modeling inputs including the estimate of the talent pool are presented.